KauzClay/docs-tap/install-online/profile.hbs.md

     Where:

+    - `MY-BROADCOM-SUPPORT-USERNAME` is the user with access to the images in `tanzu.packages.broadcom.com`.
+    - `MY-BROADCOM-SUPPORT-ACCESS-TOKEN` is the token you retrieve from the Tanzu Application Platform download page. <!-- clarify -->
+    - `MY-REGISTRY` is your own container registry.
     - `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
-    - `MY-REGISTRY` is your own container registry.
-    - `MY-TANZUNET-USERNAME` is the user with access to the images in the VMware Tanzu Network registry `registry.tanzu.vmware.com`.
-    - `MY-TANZUNET-PASSWORD` is the password for `MY-TANZUNET-USERNAME`.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.
-    - `TARGET-REPOSITORY` is your target repository, a folder/repository on `MY-REGISTRY` that serves as the location for the installation files for Tanzu Application Platform.
+    - `TARGET-REPOSITORY` is your target repository.
+This is a folder or repository on `MY-REGISTRY` that serves as the location for the Tanzu Application Platform installation files.

     VMware recommends using a JSON key file to authenticate with Google Container Registry.
     In this case, the value of `INSTALL_REGISTRY_USERNAME` is `_json_key` and